Noble (horse): Stud career

 In 1790 Noble stood as a stallion at Hampton Lodge near Farnham in Surrey at a fee of 2 guineas.
 By 1793 he had been moved to Mitchen Hall near Godalming.
 He was described as "a sure foal-getter" whose offspring were "handsome, large and bony".
 His fee had increased to 3 guineas by 1796, when he was based at Yateley in Hampshire, but he did not appear in subsequent lists of stallions in the Racing Calendar.

 Noble has only one recorded foal in the General Stud Book: a colt named Sheet Anchor was registered as being bred by Mr Durand in 1795 sired by Noble out of a mare by Herod.
 This may suggest that his stud career mainly involved covering non-Thoroughbred mares.
 A report from 1822 mentions two other foals, Mr Vernon's Young Noble and Mr Whaley's Mary Grey, but notes that "very few of his get were ever trained."

 Pedigree

-Noble was inbred 3 × 3 to Blank, meaning that this stallion appears twice in the third generation of his pedigree.
-He was also inbred 4 × 4 to Croft's Partner.
+Noble is inbred 3S x 3D to the stallion Blank, meaning that he appears third generation on the sire side of his pedigree and third generation on the dam side of his pedigree.

+Noble is inbred 4S x 4D to the stallion Partner, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.